Apostolic Nunciature to Malawi

 The Apostolic Nunciature to Malawi is an ecclesiastical office of the Catholic Church in Malawi.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
 Its offices are located in Lilongwe, the capital city.
+The title Apostolic Nuncio to Malawi is held by the prelate appointed Apostolic Nuncio to Zambia; he resides in Zambia.

 The Holy See represented its interests in the region through its Delegation to East Africa until, with the decolonization of Africa in the mid-20th century, it established relationships with the new independent countries of that continent.
 Malawi, which under the name Nyasaland had been a protectorate of the United Kingdom, became an independent nation in 1964.
 The Holy See established its Nunciature to Malawi and named its chief on 21 May 1966.